Page Reviewed / Updated - Jul. 2019

 April 15th - (For residents of Maine and Massachusetts, the date is April 17th) - The Schedule H (Form 1040), Household Employment Taxes Form, should be filed with an employer’s Individual Income Tax Return - Form 1040.

 Just a reminder, the above filing dates are for Federal filing.
 State deadlines may be different from Federal dates.
 Make sure to keep all employment tax records for a minimum of four years from the date in which taxes are paid.

 For non-exempt employees, such as independent caregivers, there are several records that must be kept by the employer.
 This includes the employee’s full name, social security number, address, sex, occupation, and regular hourly wage.
 All dates of payments, as well as the pay period, should also be recorded.
 Make sure to record the total number of hours one works each week, the number of hours worked each day, any overtime, and the total amount paid each payday.
 In addition, any federal income tax, social security tax, Medicare tax, and / or state employment tax withheld should also be recorded.
 Relevant tax paperwork, such as Form W-4, Schedule H, and Form W-2 should also be kept in an employer’s records.
-Learn more about these tax forms in the section, Filing Tax Returns, which is found later in this article.

 While it may seem less of a hassle and less expensive to pay a caregiver under the table, there are several reasons why doing so is not in the employer’s / family’s best interest.